 Jesse A. Saperstein is a best-selling author, autism advocate and motivational speaker.
 He is considered one of the most respected leaders in the Anti-Bullying movement of his generation.
-Jesse also has a form of autism called Asperger's syndrome (AS).
-Individuals with Asperger’s are impaired by a profound lack of social skills, common sense, and resistance to change in routine.
-But they are often enhanced by empathy, intellectual gifts, and morality.
+Jesse also has a form of autism called Asperger's syndrome (AS) that gives individuals some profound talents and challenges.

-After receiving a grant from the Anderson Foundation for Autism (AFA) in Staatsburg, New York, Jesse completed his first skydiving jump in front of his community in an effort to eradicate bullying.
-"Free Falling to End Bullying” is currently a popular video on YouTube: www.youtube.com/jessesaperstein.
-He has also spoken about misunderstood differences while simultaneously donating blood for the New York Blood Center (NYBC) in a public service announcement.
+After receiving a grant from the Anderson Center for Autism (ACA) in Staatsburg, New York, Jesse completed his first skydiving jump in front of his community in an effort to eradicate bullying.
+"Free-Falling to End Bullying in 2012" is now a popular video on YouTube: www.youtube.com/jessesaperstein

 Jesse visits schools on a regular basis and has been successful with wiping out bullying or at least dramatically alleviating it with every presentation.
-He was contracted by New York University (NYU) to be a part of their “Keeping it Real Project” (www.projectkeepitreal.com) to infuse anti-bullying education in New York City public schools.
-He has also spoken at the Mall of America in Minneapolis and addressed global delegates at the United Nations (UN) in honor of World Autism Awareness Day.
+He was part of the “Keeping it Real” project with New York University (NYU) that helped introduce a new anti-bullying curriculum to New York City public schools.
+The web page is: www.projectkeepitreal.com He has spoken in front of the United Nations and the Mall of America in Minneapolis, MN among other venues.